codefellows/setup-guide/code-401-javascript/2-aws.md

 1. Go to <https://aws.amazon.com> and create an account.
 While you will not be charged, Amazon will want a Credit Card as validation.
 You will get $200 in free usage credits when you create your account.
 It is highly recommended that you [setup Billing and Cost Alerts](https://www.codefellows.org/blog/aws-without-breaking-the-bank){:target="_blank"} in your AWS account so that you do not incur unexpected charges.
     - You can create a "proxy" credit card at [privacy.com](privacy.com) and set a limit for charges, perhaps $1 for example.
 This way you give specific permission for "how much" you might be charged; pairs well with the cost saving methods mentioned above.
     - We will talk about AWS account security in class.
-    - If in doubt, you can wait to install and please ensure installation before class 16.
-Recommend signing up for privacy.com **now**.
+    - If in doubt, you can wait to create an AWS account.
+Please ensure account creation before class 16.
+Please sign up for privacy.com **now** if you intend to utilize with AWS in class 16.
+Privacy.com may take up to 48 hours to activate.

 1. Install the AWS CLI tools, by running this command in your terminal:
    - `brew install awscli`